-This topic describes how users with the Space Developer role can set up and configure the App Autoscaler service in the Apps Manager UI to automatically scale apps based on rules that they set.
+With the Space Developer role, you can configure the App Autoscaler service in Apps Manager to automatically scale apps in your TAS for VMs deployment.

 You can use the App Autoscaler command-line interface (CLI) plugin to configure App Autoscaler rules from the command line.
 For more information, see Using the App Autoscaler CLI.